Biomedical Sciences, B.S.

 Undergraduate students in this major study at Grand Valley's Allendale

-The Biomedical Sciences major consists of courses essential for successful admission to and completion of a professional school curriculum, plus courses that to provide educational breadth.
+The Biomedical Sciences major consists of coursework essential for successful admission to and completion of a professional school curriculum, plus courses that provide educational breadth.
 Students study a variety of topics, including:

-Biomedical Sciences is a preeminent choice for students interested in health-related careers.
-These include medicine (human and veterinary), dentistry, pharmacy, and nursing.
+Biomedical Sciences is a preeminent choice for students interested in health and science related careers in the fields of medicine (human and veterinary), dentistry, pharmacy, and nursing.
 It is also an excellent choice for students interested in furthering their training at the graduate level.
 Graduates of the Biomedical Sciences can also obtain employment in a variety of areas such as:

 - Research laboratories in academia, industry, or government